Fix corrupted unwanted line breaks files

 The number of lines in your file will decrease significantly, and you will easily see any errors.
 Do not touch them.

 2) Replacing the remaining line breaks (the corrupt ones) with a space:

 The space is necessary to not concatenate strings separated by line breaks.

 The number of lines keep to decrease visibly.
 If you look at the Notepad horizontal scrollbar, you will see that its length has also increased.

 3) Replacing of the last remaining line breaks by a space:

 Now you get only one loooonnng line.
 It was the aim.

-4) Perfect, you just have to replace in this unique line our famous string by line breaks, also followed by a double quote.
+4) Perfect, you just have to replace in this unique line our famous string by true line breaks (followed by a double quote).